10 Ultra Marathon Quotes for The Race Day

 “I decided to go for a little run.”

 Quoted by one of the original ultra marathon legends, Forest Gump, the man who decided to “go for a little run.”
 Not many people have heard of ultra marathon running or understand why any reasonable person would attempt such an unimaginable challenge.
 It’s complicated to rationalize an irrational act like running 24 hours half naked through the woods with an intense focus on preventing yourself from throwing up on your shoes.
 As you begin telling family and friends about your distances, immediately you become “Forest Gump.”
-It’s funny how you ultimately take this as a compliment and start seeing Gump’s out and back across the United States as a possibility rather than a fictional story.
+It’s funny how you ultimately take this as a compliment and start seeing Gump’s out and back across the United States as a possibility rather than a fictional story, and those ultra marathon quotes are of great help.